hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 ##### TSS Algorithm - Alternatives Considered

-The list of options considered here were based off of prototypes developed by [Rohit Sinha](https://github.com/rsinha), the Swirlds Labs cryptography expert.
+The list of options considered here were based off of prototypes developed by [Rohit Sinha](https://github.com/rsinha), the Hashgraph cryptography expert.
 The Groth21 algorithm was chosen because it was efficient for use in smart contract verification, and we could assign a multiplicity of shares to nodes to get close enough in modeling the distribution of weight between nodes.